Python BasicsEasy

 Can all numbers of array be made equal

-Learn how to solve the 'Can all numbers of array be made equal' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Can all numbers of array be made equal' problem.

 Problem Statement